Church of England Primary School

 Our Science curriculum is shaped by our school vision, values and curriculum drivers CAN:-

-Develop a Caring heart- Children will find out who they are, their place within the world and how they fit in.
+Develop a Caring heart- Children will find out who they are, their place within the world, how they fit in and can aspire to make a difference.

 Develop an Active mind and body- Children will have the wisdom to use their knowledge and skills to be the best learners now and for their future.